Español

 Pelvic exenteration is a major operation that includes vaginectomy, removing the pelvic lymph nodes, and removing one or more of the following: the lower colon, rectum, bladder, uterus, and/or cervix.
 How much has to be removed depends on how far the cancer has spread.

 If the bladder is removed, a new way to store and get rid of urine is needed.
-Usually a short piece of intestine is used to function as a new bladder.
+Usually, a short piece of intestine is used to function as a new bladder.
 This may be connected to the abdominal (belly) wall with a small opening called a urostomy.
-Urine can then be drained out when the woman places a catheter into the urostomy.
+Urine can then be drained out when a catheter is put into the urostomy.
 Or urine may drain continuously into a small plastic bag that sticks to the abdomen over the opening.
 More information can be found in Urostomy Guide.

-If the rectum and part of the colon are removed, a new way to remove solid waste is needed.
+If the rectum and part of the colon are removed, a new way to get rid of solid waste is needed.
 This is done by attaching the remaining intestine to the abdominal wall so that stool can pass through a small opening (called a colostomy) into a small plastic bag that sticks to the abdomen.
 More details can be found in Colostomy Guide.
 Sometimes it’s possible to remove a piece of the colon and then reconnect it.
-In that case, no bags are needed.
+In that case, no bagwould be needed.

-Pelvic exenteration is rarely needed to treat vaginal cancer – radiation therapy is usually used first, and then less extensive surgery might be all that's needed.
+Pelvic exenteration is rarely needed to treat vaginal cancer.
+Radiation therapy is usually used first, and then less extensive surgery might be all that's needed.
 Still, this procedure might be used for vaginal cancers that have come back after treatment with radiation therapy.
-It's also sometimes needed to treat vaginal cancers when radiation therapy can't be used, for instance, if a woman has been treated with radiation for cervical cancer in the past.
-This because treating the same area with radiation more than once can cause severe problems.
+It's also sometimes needed to treat vaginal cancers when radiation therapy can't be used.
+For instance, it may be used if you have been treated with radiation for cervical cancer in the past.
+This is because treating the same area with radiation more than once can cause severe problems.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.